knewyousir/webFEI-session-6a/readme.md

     Recipe.update({ _id: id }, updates, function(err) {
         if (err) return console.log(err);
-        return res.sendStatus(202);
+        return res.sendStatus(200);
     });
 };
 ```

 Notice the updates variable storing the `req.body`. `req.body` is useful when you want to pass in larger chunks of data like a single JSON object.
-Here we will pass in a JSON object (following the schema) of only the model's properties you want to change.
+Here we will pass in a JSON object (following the schema) of only the model's properties we want to change.

 The model's update() takes three parameters: